 For this purposes of this article, I’m using “empathic” in the scientific and literal sense, having to do with understanding and sharing the emotions of others.

 Think of empathic (or its synonym, empathetic) as being very compassionate.
 The science fiction version of “empath” isn’t my thing (my mind reading skills are substantially lacking).
-This article won’t go beyond that for defining the traits, but if you’re curious about HSPs, there are a few really detailed and exceptionally good books to study, such as this one and this one (afflinks).
+This article won’t go beyond that for defining the traits, but if you’re curious about HSPs, there are a few really detailed and exceptionally good books to study, such as The Highly Sensitive Person by Elaine Aron, PhD, and Reading People by Anne Bogel (the latter is only a chapter, but it’s entirely relevant).
 I recommend them to HSPs who want to understand themselves better.
 They’re also beneficial to non-HSPs who want to understand us better.
 You can watch a movie about highly sensitive people.
 You can even take a online quizzes to gauge whether you’re a likely a highly sensitive person and/or an empath.
 If you’ve read this far, though, you probably already know the answer.
 I didn’t need a quiz or an HSP “label” to understand my own wiring, but it didn’t hurt to know what to call it so that I could research beneficial parenting strategies more effectively.
 With or without a quiz, if you understand yourself to be an empathic HSP and want parenting strategies that support you, you’ll want to keep reading.

 Parenting Strategies for Empathic and Highly Sensitive People